navicore/patch-qed/README.md

-# leem
+# qed

+**Part of the Patch Project** — Fact-based logic programming that compiles to native code.

 A typed logic programming language that compiles to fast, native code via LLVM.

 ## Overview

-**leem** combines the expressiveness of logic programming with the performance of compiled languages.
+**qed** combines the expressiveness of logic programming with the performance of compiled languages.
 It's designed for building explainable rules engines and fact-based systems where you need:

 - **Type safety**: Static typing with algebraic data types
 - **Performance**: Native code via LLVM, no GC, arena allocation